Welcome to our website

 The network of dry stone walls across the landscape is one of the most eye catching and extensive man made structures within the Yorkshire Dales and North Yorkshire Moors.
 The long lasting strength of such walls is a testament to the skills of the wallers who can raise substantial structures relying only on interlocking stones and their mass.

-The Yorkshire Dry Stone Walling Guild is a membership organisation of people, based in Thirsk and working predominantly in the North Yorkshire Moors and Yorkshire Pennines, concerned about the future of these landmark features, with some earning their living building and repairing them.
+Yorkshire Dry Stone Walling Guild is a registered charity.
+Our members, from walling enthusiasts from around the UK and further afield to stone wallers working predominantly in the North Yorkshire Moors and Yorkshire Pennines, share a passion for and concern about the future of these landmark features, with some earning their living building and repairing them.